-The following steps shall be followed with each appliance remaining connected to the common venting system placed in operation, while the other appliances remaining connected to the common venting system are not in operation.
+The following steps shall be followed for each appliance connected to the venting system being placed into operation, while all other appliances connected to the venting system are not in operation:

-- 1. Seal any unused openings in the common venting system. - 2.
-Visually inspect the venting system for proper size and horizontal pitch and determine there is no blockage or restriction, leakage, corrosion or other deficiencies which could cause an unsafe condition. - 3.
-Insofar as is practical, close all building doors and windows and all doors between the space in which the appliances remaining connected to the common venting system are located and other spaces of the building.
-Turn on clothes dryers and any appliances not connected to the common venting system.
-Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they will operate at maximum speed.
-Do not operate a summer exhaust fan, close fireplace dampers. - 4.
-Follow the lighting instructions.
-Place the appliance being inspected in operation.
-Adjust thermostat so appliance will operate continuously. - 5.
-After it has been determined that each appliance remaining connected to the common venting system properly vents when tested as outlined above, return door, windows, exhaust fans, fireplace dampers and any other gas-burning appliance to their previous conditions of use.
+- 1. Seal any unused openings in the venting system. - Inspect the venting system for proper size and horizontal pitch, as required in the National Fuel Gas Code, ANSI Z223.1/NFPA 54 or the CSA B149.1 Natural Gas and Propane Installation Code and these instructions.
+Determine that there is no blockage or restriction, leakage, corrosion and other deficiencies which could cause an unsafe condition. - As far as practical, close all building doors and windows and all doors between the space in which the appliance(s) connected to the venting system are located and other deficiencies which could cause an unsafe condition. - 4.
+Close fireplace dampers. - Turn on clothes dryers and any appliance not connected to the venting system.
+Turn on any exhaust fans, such as range hoods and bathroom exhausts, so they are operating at maximum speed.
+Do not operate a summer exhaust fan. - Follow the lighting instructions.
+Place the appliance being inspected into operation.
+Adjust the thermostat so appliance is operating continuously. - 7.
+Test for spillage from draft hood equipped appliances at the draft hood relief opening after 5 minutes of main burner operation.
+Use the flame of a match or candle. - If improper venting is observed during any of the above tests, the venting system must be corrected in accordance with the National Fuel Gas Code, ANSI Z221.1/NFPA 54 and/or CSA B149.1 Natural Gas and Propane Installation Code. - After it has been determined that each appliance connected to the venting system properly vents when tested as outlined above, return doors, windows, exhaust fans, fireplace dampers and any other gas-fired burning appliance to their previous conditions of use.